Add these No Bake Gingerbread Truffles to your list this Christmas!

 If you would like to see how to make more truffles, be sure to check out our YouTube channel!
 You will be able to find so many great recipes there for you to watch and learn how to make the recipes step by step.
 One of our favorite truffle recipes to make during the holidays are these downright delectable and easy peppermint oreo truffles.

 We love truffles!
-We have tons of recipes on our site:
+Try these other recipes on our site:

 - NO BAKE SUGAR COOKIE TRUFFLES